 Course Code : ECMI10

 Course Title : SIGNALS AND SYSTEMS

-Number of Credits 3
+Type of Course : MI

-Prerequisites : NONE
+Prerequisites : NA

-(Course code)
+Contact Hours : 3

-Course Type : MI
+Course Assessment : Continuous Assessment, End Assessment

+Methods

-- To make the students to understand the fundamental characteristics of signals and systems in terms of both the time and transform domains - Development of the mathematical skills to solve problems involving convolution, filtering, modulation and sampling.
+CLO1 To make the students to understand the fundamental characteristics of signals and systems in terms of both the time and transform domains CLO2 Development of the mathematical skills to solve problems involving convolution, filtering, modulation and sampling.

 Definition of Signals and Systems, Classification of Signals, Operations on signals, Singularity functions and related functions.
 Analogy between vectors and signals - orthogonal signal space, complete set of orthogonal functions, Parseval's relations.
-Fourier series representation of continuous time periodic signals -Trigonometric and Exponential Fourier series- Properties of Fourier series.
+Fourier series representation of continuous time periodic signals - Trigonometric and Exponential Fourier series- Properties of Fourier series.